Crzy-Milano/Multi-AI-Agents-Tool/README.md

 Do you see the "multi_agent-*version you have*.py then there is a problem with the Terminal, if you don't see the file then it isn't downloaded, download it by going to "https://github.com/M-lanGH/Multi-AI-Agent-Tool"

-7. After you downloaded the file try it again by typing:
+7. After you downloaded the file try it again by typing: (!type the commands below 1 by 1!)

 ```bash
 cd Downloads